Rocky Mountain Half & 5K

 Keep in mind, it may take you 5-6 hours to reach the summit and 2-3 hours to get back down.
 Bring lots of water!
 Hikers should leave early in the morning to avoid crowds and afternoon thunderstorms.

-This year we're introducing a second club hike: The Chasm Lake Club.
 Chasm Lake is a beautiful crater lake along the Longs Peak trail.
 The hike is 8.4 miles roundtrip with a total elevation gain of 2,450 feet.
-Hikers should leave early in the morning to avoid crowds and afternoon thunderstorms.

 Bear Lake is beautiful, and incredibly easy to get to.
 You drive to the Bear Lake parking lot and it is a 1/4 mile to a beautiful view of the lake and Hallett Peak.
 The hike around the lake is beautiful and easily can be done with children.
 Those attempting the Hallett Peak hike will start at Bear Lake.